Back to California

 Human trafficking victim support coordinator.

 Existing law generally provides for the regulation of law enforcement agencies.
 Existing law establishes the Commission on Peace Officer Standards and Training (POST) and charges it with, among other duties, developing and disseminating guidelines and training for all peace officers in this state.
-Existing law requires POST to develop and implement a course of instruction for the training of peace officers on commercial sexual exploitation of children and victims of human trafficking that includes, but is not limited to, certain topics and activities.
+Existing law requires POST to develop and implement a course of instruction for the training of

-human trafficking victim support coordinator by January 1, 2028.
+require each law enforcement agency with more than 25 peace officers to designate at least one human trafficking victim support coordinator by January 1, 2028.
 The bill would require the coordinator to take the above-described course of instruction no later than 6 months after designation and, upon completion of the course, serve as a liaison between trusted community-based organizations and victims.
-The bill would require each law enforcement agency to, by July 1, 2028, display specified information on their internet website, including
+The bill would require each law enforcement agency to, by July 1, 2028, display specified information on their internet website, including specified contact information of any human trafficking victim support coordinators.
+By imposing new requirements on local law enforcement agencies, the bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.